Dropping temperatures come hand in hand with the predictable return of roasted chestnuts in Switzerland.

-With the days getting colder, Swiss towns and cities are decking the halls with Christmas lights, Glühwein booths and Marroni stands.
+In towns and cities, Marroni vendors hawking this sweet delicacy will set up their booths beside mulled wine sellers.
 For many here, all of these traditions are of equal importance.
-Meandering through brightly lit streets with a cup of mulled wine and a pouch of roasted chestnuts in hand is simply a delight.
+Meandering through brightly lit streets with a cup of mulled wine and a bag of roasted chestnuts in hand is simply a delight.

 As for me, charcoal roasted chestnuts are at the top of my food pyramid during this season.
 In fact, I know the location of most green booths or orange stands (or I can locate them within minutes wherever I go).